-Element Purpose Performance Metrics Potential Value Changes for 2020 Fixed Remuneration Provide competitive market salary which may be delivered as cash, prescribed non- cash financial benefits including motor vehicles and superannuation contributions.
-Nil Market rate Reviewed annually to reflect increases in responsibility and to ensure it remains market competitive.
+Element ent Purpose Performance Metrics Potential Value Changes for 2020 Fixed Remuneration Provide competitive market salary which may be delivered as cash, prescribed non-cash financial benefits including motor vehicles and superannuation contributions.
+Nil Market rate.
+Reviewed annually to reflect increases in responsibility and to ensure it remains market competitive.
 Increases are not guaranteed in the executives' contracts.
 None STI Reward for current year performance available when value has been created for shareholders and when profit and other outcomes are consistent with or exceed financial targets for the business plan.
 Group or divisional earnings before interest and tax (EBIT) together with pre-determined significant role specific objectives.
 Short-term cash bonuses in relation to the achievement of specific outcomes associated with certain significant events.
 50% of fixed remuneration.
 New members of the senior leadership team will have an STI target of 40% of fixed remuneration.
 At the discretion of the Nomination and Remuneration Committee.
-None LTI Alignment to long-term shareholder returns via the Performance Rights plan.
-Participants benefit from the vesting of Performance Rights if performance objectives are met.
-Managing Director: i.
-High Level Performance Rights (HLP) - Compound annual growth rate (CAGR) in earnings per share (EPS) over three years. ii.
-Exceptional Level Performance Rights (ELP) - CAGR in total shareholder return (TSR) over four years.
-Other senior executives: 50% of vesting determined with reference to CAGR in EPS and 50% with reference to CAGR in TSR, each over three years.
-Managing Director: \$1 million per annum in total comprising: i.
+None LTI Managing Director: \$1 million per annum in total comprising: i.
 HLP - 50% of fixed remuneration. ii.
 ELP - remaining balance of \$1 million per annum.
-Other senior executives: 30% to 40% of fixed remuneration.
-Other senior executives will have an LTI target of 40% of fixed remuneration.
+Other senior executives: Other senior executives will have an LTI target of 40% of fixed remuneration.
+50% of vesting determined with reference to CAGR in EPS and 50% with reference to CAGR in TSR, each over three years.
+30% to 40% of fixed remuneration.